A closer look at New York City's landmark POST Act—a law the NYPD and Bill de Blasio spent three years trying to quash

 “There’s been an explosion in face recognition in the past year and a half,” says Sidney Thaxter, a defense attorney in The Bronx Defenders’ Digital Forensics Unit.
 “In 2016, our office probably had two cases [involving facial recognition technology].
 Now it seems to be popping up everywhere, especially in shoplifting cases.
 It’s being used against protesters and alleged shoplifters rather than to fight terrorism and all of the [other] reasons it was ostensibly designed for.

 “If it turns out that these technologies are all being used for low to mid-level crimes more than in terrorism cases, maybe we decide the fact that it’s being used against protesters, the chilling of free speech, and the general loss of privacies makes the technology not worthwhile.
 The POST Act will hopefully specify the technologies used and review balancing the value of technology against the public’s privacy interests.”
-(Though the POST Act is the first step in opening the public’s eyes to the NYPD’s surveillance technologies—and it’s abuses—many advocates are worried that the NYPD will stifle the Inspector General’s Office’s office to effectively enact the law.)
+(Though the POST Act is the first step in opening the public’s eyes to the NYPD’s surveillance technologies—and it’s abuses—many advocates are worried that the NYPD will stifle the Inspector General’s Office’s ability to effectively enact the law.)

 When Councilmember Gibson re-introduced the POST Act last month, the bill rode the wave of reform demanded by public outrage at the death of George Floyd.
 A beachhead of 38 co-sponsors ensured that the bill sailed into law by a vote of 44 to 6.
 This time there would be no backchanneling or debate.
 Mayor de Blasio signed the bill into law, with immediate effect, on July 15.